ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/groups/form.rst

 Access public profiles
 ~~~~~~~~~~~~~~~~~~~~~~

-When set to <b>yes</b>, users assigned to this group may view public profiles of other members.
+When set to **yes**, users assigned to this group may view public profiles of other members.

 Email other members
 ~~~~~~~~~~~~~~~~~~~

-When set to <b>yes</b>, users assigned to this group may send emails to other members via the system.
+When set to **yes**, users assigned to this group may send emails to other members via the system.

 Delete account
 ~~~~~~~~~~~~~~

-When set to <b>yes</b>, users assigned to this group may delete their own accounts without approval
+When set to **yes**, users assigned to this group may delete their own accounts without approval

 Recipient(s) for delete notifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~